Dr Marcia A. Vera Espinoza

-Marcia’s current research post is part of the ERC funded MIGPROSP project, aimed to develop comparative regional analysis of the micro-political foundations of the governance of international migration and assessing their implications for adaptation and change in these governance systems.
-The project focuses on the context within which decisions are made about migration in governance systems in four world regions (Europe/EU, North America/NAFTA, South America/MERCOSUR and Asia-Pacific/APEC) and explores implications for institutional change.
+Dr Vera Espinoza’s current research post is part of the ERC funded MIGPROSP project, aimed to develop comparative regional analysis of the micro-political foundations of the governance of international migration and assessing their implications for adaptation and change in these governance systems.
+The project focuses on the context within which decisions are made about migration in governance systems in four world regions (Europe, North America, South America and Asia-Pacific) and explores implications for institutional change.

 Research interests: forced migration, refugee integration, citizenship, belonging, migration governance, Latin America, development.

-I also have lecturing and teaching experience in the Department of Geography and for the Faculty of Social Sciences:
+I have also taught in the Department of Geography and for the Faculty of Social Sciences:

 Level 1 Modules:

 Level 3 Modules: